Tuesday, April 23, 2024

 Lewis and I cherished the treatment that we got.
 At the Augustine, guests are never rushed through their meals.
 In fact, we were encouraged to linger and revisit the buffets as many times as we wanted.
 It was fun to splurge for Lewis’ birthday!

-Dessert included a three-tier display of whole fruits, a chilled bowl of fruit salad, and tall jars of merengues and chocolates.
+Desserts were decadent, included a three-tier display of whole fruits, a chilled bowl of fruit salad, platters of cookies and entremets, and tall jars of meringues and chocolates.

-We ignored the “gourmet donuts” but tried a bowl of parfait with berries.
+We sampled a bowl of parfait with strawberries.
 Square plates contained cream puffs, topped with chocolate fondant and whipped cream.
 Bowls of Czech candies were available, but we focused on the Větrník!
-We each ate one, and they were scrummy, yet the ones at Café Savoy are better.
+We each ate one, and they were scrummy, yet the ones at Café Savoy are a tad better.

 We paid the bill: 3,200 crowns ($136) for both of us.
-(That was a greater value than any typical brunch at restaurants anywhere in NYC—and remember that it was inside a hotel’s restaurant, prepared by an award-winning kitchen).
+(That was a greater value than any typical brunch at restaurants anywhere in NYC—and remember that it was inside a hotel's restaurant, prepared by an award-winning kitchen, so there is already a mark-up.
+Yet it was a better price than anywhere in NYC's five boroughs).
 Nearly all places in Prague are cashless—even coffee kiosks and Asian markets.
 Wherever you pay with plastic, employees never take your card away from you.
 For security, they bring wireless payment machines to you, so your card number never leaves your sight.

 Satiated from our feast, we ambled outside to explore the garden.